Dominica Broadcasting Corporation

 Dominica Broadcasting Corporation (also known on-air as DBS or DBS Radio) is the national radio station of the Commonwealth of Dominica.
 The service, owned by the local government, is headquartered on Victoria Street in the island's capital, Roseau.
+Broadcast on the 88.1 FM frequency (along with several others across the island nation), DBS' signal is also picked up across the Eastern Caribbean.

 The company was founded in 1971 as Radio Dominica, and upon its launch replaced programming provided to the island by WIBS, the Windward Islands Broadcasting Service of Grenada.
-Among its earliest series were The Dominica Story (before its publication) and Espewans Kweyol.

-DBS is heard on 88.1 FM in Roseau and environs, and its signal is picked up across the Eastern Caribbean.
+Programs from DBS over the years have included The Dominica Story (a year before its 1975 publication in book form) and Experience Kwéyòl (Espéwéyans Kwéyòl).